Breathing problems during sleep may affect mental development in infants and young children

 The mild SDB symptoms associated primarily with snoring in these children result in frequent arousals and fragmented sleep, leading to poor sleep quality and hence to sleep deprivation.

 Today's findings are similar to other studies of children and adults that link poor sleep or sleep deprivation to problems with school (or job) performance, difficulties with memory and concentration, increased the risk of injuries, and trouble controlling impulses, emotions, and behavior, especially in children.

 "Unfortunately, the effects of poor sleep are often overlooked or misinterpreted in children.
 Rather than appearing sleepy like adults who are sleep deprived, children may, in fact, seem to be more active or even hyperactive," comments Hunt.

 In an accompanying editorial, Hunt notes that brain development is not complete until at least late childhood, and hence children may be uniquely vulnerable to SDB symptoms and their consequences, especially if such symptoms begin during infancy or early childhood.
 Brain areas, such as the prefrontal cortex, which regulate executive function, might be particularly susceptible to damage from SDB, writes Hunt.

 In addition, other researchers have reported that the effects of SDB appear to have long-term consequences for children.
-For example, a University of Louisville study found that young children who snored loudly and frequently were more likely to have lower grades in middle school - even several years after the breathing problem was treated or resolved.
+For example, a University of Louisville study found that young children who snored loudly and frequently were more likely to have lower grades in middle school - even several years after the children's breathing problems were treated or resolved.

 "These two new studies point to the need for parents and pediatricians to be on the watch for what might appear to be less serious breathing problems in their babies and young children when they sleep," notes Hunt.